fbpx Skip to the content

 The Inspection Program Consists of two Primary Operations:

-Annual inspections cover trees in parks with amenities.
-Urban foresters identify tree hazards (such as dead, dying or diseased limbs or trees), prioritize maintenance, and schedule work.
+Landscape trees in managed areas near amenities are inspected on a 1-, 3-, or 5-year cycle, depending on the park’s usage, type, and location.
+Urban foresters identify tree hazards (such as dead, dying or diseased limbs or trees), prioritize maintenance, and schedule work either via a contractor or with our in-house tree crew.
 Additionally, parkland impacted by severe weather is scheduled for immediate inspection.

-All requests for service should be called into the Montgomery Parks Public Information & Customer Service Office at 301-495-2595 or emailed to Info@MontgomeryParks.org.
+Requested Inspections All requests for tree inspection should be called into the Montgomery Parks Public Information & Customer Service Office at 301-495-2595 or emailed to Info@MontgomeryParks.org.